nextcloud/documentation/admin_manual/auth_ldap.rst

 In the LDAP Advanced settings section you can define options, that are less common to set.
-They are not needed for a working connection, unless you use a non-standard Port, e.g. It can also have a positive effect on the performance to specifiy distinguished bases for user and group searches.
+They are not needed for a working connection, unless you use a non-standard Port, e.g. It can also have a positive effect on the performance to specify distinguished bases for user and group searches.

 .. figure:: images/ldap-advanced-settings-oc451.png